reTHINK-project/dev-service-framework/docs/manuals/development-of-hyperties.md

 }
 ```

 3) Then we can start developing the Hyperty Reporter of the previously defined Hello Hyperty Object.
 First the constructor where we are going to instantiate the Hyperty syncher.
-For that, we take as input parameter the Hyperty address (HypertyURL), the MiniBus used to receive and send data synchronization messages (bus) and the configuration.
+For that, we take as input parameter the Hyperty address (HypertyURL), the MiniBus used to receive and send data synchronization messages (bus), and any required configuration data.

 ```
 constructor(hypertyURL, bus, configuration) {